 Outside Macquarie Park, the works in the plan largely incorporates the implementation of masterplans to augment open space facilities such as Gannan Park, Kings Park, Monash Park, Putney Park and the Shrimpton Creek Corridor (the full list of works items are in Appendix A).
 Where demand is considered to be generated primarily by the needs of the additional population, costs are fully apportioned to the plan.
-On the other hand, where this demand is shared with existing residential demand, 19% of the costs are apportioned to the plan).
+On the other hand, where this demand is shared with existing residential demand, 19% of the costs are apportioned to the plan (once again, to reflect the share of the growth population in final demand at the end of the plan).